 Selecting similar possessions from their past, the Syrian-Armenian women seek to "form a vessel to bear them safely into the future."
 American academic and professor Russell Belk explains that people keep desirable memories and identities intact and selectively extract the material reminders of their less desirable past.
 With Syrian-Armenian embroiderers, the heirlooms became their desirable memories.

-Arpiné Kurdian Altounian talks about her grandmother Yepraksé’s experience of moving to Syria from Cilicia.
+Arpiné Kurdian Altounian talks about her grandmother Yepraksé’s experience of moving from Erzurum to Mosul in Iraq.
 While walking in the desert for over six months, their ox cart was taken away, along with all the belongings that they had carried with them.
 The only heirloom that Yepraksé was able to save was her Singer sewing machine, which is a treasure for the family.
 “As we move on with the times and adapt to our new environment, our possessions connect us to our roots, reminding us of who we are.
 They are palpable and distinguished testimonies of our specific culture that can continue to define us in our host countries,” Altounian concluded.

 Therefore, crafting is a way of preserving personal history through “emotion-labeled memories.”
 Altounian also explains that coming together and working as a group gave her grandmother and other refugees in Syria a chance to reminisce about the old days and to share memories from their former lifestyle, including their traditions of cooking, sewing, housekeeping and more.
 Crafts bring people together, generating social relations and a setting where ideas are exchanged.
 This illustrates how the sociability associated with the craft reconnects these women to a communal experience.
 The underlying communications of the craftsman at the loom should have also assisted diasporan Armenians and their ancestors in the continuous act of “home” making and shaping their community through the narratives woven within their crafts and during the weaving itself.